Lorekeeper

 Best for: Players who want to experiment with AI-assisted play at zero cost and are comfortable managing mechanics manually.
 Also useful for GMs who want AI assistance without switching platforms.

-6. Mythic GME + AI -- Best for Solo RPG Purists
+9. Mythic GME + AI -- Best for Solo RPG Purists

 Mythic Game Master Emulator is not an app -- it is a system.
 Published as a tabletop supplement by Word Mill Games, Mythic GME gives solo players a structured oracle-based framework for running games without a GM: Chaos Factors, Fate Charts, Event Meaning Tables, and Scene Mechanics that generate genuinely surprising outcomes without AI involved at all.

 The modern approach is to combine Mythic GME with a language model (usually ChatGPT or Claude) to handle the narrative layer while Mythic provides the structure and randomness.
 The AI interprets Mythic oracle results and turns them into prose.
 The result is an experience with more mechanical integrity than pure AI play and more flexibility than any dedicated platform.
+If you are curious about the broader AI DM vs human DM debate, Mythic GME occupies an interesting middle ground.

 Strengths